 1. Get the Most from your Social Security

 Social Security has automatic cost-of-living adjustments built in.
 It is a unique life-long inflation-adjusted source of income and smart planning can help you get more out of it.
 Almost one-third of retirees will rely on Social Security to provide 90% of their retirement income.
 More than half will rely on Social Security for more than 50% of their retirement income.

 One of the most important things you can do to protect yourself against rising prices is to make sure you get the most out of your Social Security benefits (for both you and your spouse).

 2. Choose investments that rise with inflation

 Some investments and insurance products are more likely to keep pace with inflation than others.
 The trade-off may be less income now, but more income later.
 Choices below are categorized into safe, medium, and aggressive levels of risk.

 Medium Risk Investments

-What about Gold?
+What about gold?
 Despite the common belief that holding gold is a good way to hedge against inflation, in the past gold has been a better crisis hedge than inflation hedge.
-That means during times of slow steady inflation, gold hasn’t kept up, but it soars during times of crises.
+That means during times of slow steady inflation, gold hasn’t kept up, but it soars during times of crisis.

 3. Go green, and grow a garden